 I’ve just finished Assembly Square 10255 and have the Camper van 10220 to do next.
 I love the attention to detail and use them as a mindfulness activity.

-Let us know what you thought of our chat with Rachel Miller on the changing role of internal communication.
-If you want to add to the conversation or share your internal comms tips, tweet at us with #MonkeyBusiness!
+Let us know what you thought of our chat with Rachel Miller on the changing role of internal communication and how you can improve your internal communications.
+If you want to add to the conversation or share your internal communications best practices or tips, tweet at us with #MonkeyBusiness!

 As the role of internal communication changes due to the introduction of new tech tools, you may want to consider embracing our IC tool that allows you to track your employee emails.